 Amazon Shopping Tips

-The holiday season is in full swing and online shopping has never been more convenient.
-One of the most popular sites to score bargains and fast shipping is Amazon.
+The holiday season is in full swing, and online shopping has never been more convenient.
+One of the most popular sites for scoring bargains and fast shipping is Amazon.
 From getting the perfect gifts for your loved ones and supporting your favorite nonprofit with ease, Amazon will have you checking off your holiday shopping list in a breeze!
 Check out these tips to have you shopping like an Amazon pro in no time.

 Get to Know the Layout of the Amazon Website and App

 Both the Amazon.com website and the Amazon iOS app are accessible with a screen reader and screen magnification software, with the website offering a more reliable experience.
-The website offers an intuitive layout including properly labeled elements and easy navigation by heading and common shortcut keys to find edit boxes and relevant information.
+The website provides an intuitive layout, including properly labeled elements and easy navigation.
+This is done through their headings and common shortcut keys to find edit boxes and relevant information.

-The Amazon iOS app is also fairly easy to navigate with an easy to locate search box at the top of the app and various tabs across the bottom.
-Once a search is initiated product titles are labeled with headings for easy navigation with both Voice Over and screen magnification.
+The Amazon iOS app is also relatively easy to navigate, with an easy-to-locate search box at the top of the app and various tabs across the bottom.
+Once a search is initiated, product titles are labeled with headings for easy navigation using voice-over and screen magnification.

 Read The Product Descriptions Carefully

-Once you’ve located the perfect product, be sure to read both the product information and features and details sections for the product listing.
-Sometimes these sections will offer different information regarding the product you are considering, especially clothing items.
+Once you’ve located the perfect product, read the product information, features, and details sections for the product listing.
+Sometimes, these sections offer different information regarding the product you are considering, especially clothing items.
 Some product descriptions are better than others, so our next tip will help you obtain even more information.

 Check the Product Reviews and Customer Questions

-Amazon is well known for the detailed reviews its customers leave on products.
-This is arguably where you will find the most valuable information for your product including quality, fit/feel of the fabric and even descriptions of how the product looks and operates.
-Additionally, you will find a customer questions section where you can find answers to commonly asked questions, or you may even submit your own question before purchasing the product.
+Amazon is well known for the detailed reviews of its customers’ leave-on products.
+This is where you will find the most valuable information about your product, including quality, fit/feel of the fabric, and even descriptions of how the product looks and operates.
+Additionally, you will find a customer questions section where you can find answers to commonly asked questions, or you may even submit a question before purchasing the product.

 Use Your Resources

-Despite all of the detailed information provided on the product information page, it can still leave you with some questions.
-Luckily there are now 2 resources available for on-demand sighted assistance.
-Both Aira and Be My Eyes offer sighted assistance via an app on your smartphone.
-Aira has trained agents that provide visual interpreting and Be My Eyes has sighted volunteers available for assistance.
-Aira has options for both paid and limited complimentary service while Be My Eyes is completely free.
-To learn more about each service, check out the Aira and Be My Eyes websites.
+Despite the detailed information on the product information page, it can still leave you with some questions.
+Luckily, there are now two resources available for on-demand sighted assistance.
+Aira and Be My Eyes offer sighted assistance via an app on your smartphone.
+Aira has trained agents that provide visual interpreting, and Be My Eyes has sighted volunteers available to assist.
+Aira has options for both paid and limited complimentary service, while Be My Eyes is entirely free.
+Check out the Aira and Be My Eyes websites to learn more about each service.

 Review the Return Policy